-For the years ended December 31, 2022, 2021, and 2020, approximately 980,000, 829,000, and 634,000 incremental unvested phantom units, respectively, were excluded from the calculation of diluted loss per unit because the impact was anti-dilutive.
-For the year ended December 31, 2022, approximately 42,000 incremental "in the money" outstanding Warrants were excluded from the calculation of diluted loss per unit because the impact was anti-dilutive.
-For the years ended December 31, 2021 and 2020, our outstanding Warrants were not included in the computation as they were not considered "in the money" for either period.
+For the years ended December 31, 2022 and 2021, approximately 980,000 and 829,000 incremental unvested phantom units, respectively, were excluded from the calculation of diluted loss per unit because the impact was anti-dilutive.
+For the year ended December 31, 2022, approximately 42,000 incremental "in the money" then-outstanding warrants were excluded from the calculation of diluted loss per unit because the impact was anti-dilutive.
+For the year ended December 31, 2021, our outstanding warrants were not included in the computation as they were not considered "in the money" for the period.

-(12) Revenue Recognition
+(13) Revenue Recognition